Canon 1Ds Mark II vs Olympus E-450

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the E-450 uses Compact Flash or xD Picture cards.
-The E-450 features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 1Ds Mark II only has one slot.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the E-450 uses Compact Flash or xD Picture cards.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Olympus E-450 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 |1.||Canon 1Ds Mark II||Y||-||-||-||-||-||2.0||-||-||-|